aymericzip/intlayer/packages/express-intlayer/README.md

   </a>
 </div>

-Here's a draft for the `README.md` file for your `express-intlayer` package:

 # express-intlayer

 `express-intlayer` is a powerful internationalization (i18n) middleware for Express applications, designed to make your backend services globally accessible by providing localized responses based on the client's preferences.